riceissa/issarice.com/wiki/comments.md

     This is also true of a site like Quora, where heavily downvoted answers are hidden.
+    (And in fact, only highly upvoted content is widely circulated through people's feeds.)

 - User accounts
     - Anonymity/pseudonymity